 How will I incorporate this one word throughout my entire year?

 This one word is not just a word anymore… it’s an important theme in my life.
-I will make it a tangible thing that it so important to me that I can’t live without it.
+I will make it a tangible thing that is so important to me that I can’t live without it.
 I have written it in my day planner.
-Yes, I have a paper day planner…I am a grad student, we need to write stuff down…plus I’m old fashioned.
+Yes, I have a paper day planner…I am a grad student, we need to write stuff down…plus I’m old-fashioned.
 I wrote self-care on every page of my day planner to remind myself what I should be doing every day no matter what is happening.
 I have goals set…like create a blog, take care of myself, and all the stuff listed above.
 I am holding myself accountable by having people in my life know that I am supposed to be actively self-caring.

 What’s your word?
 How will you incorporate it in your year?